Manage an API proxy using AMPLIFY CLI

 The API proxy is now accessible on the URL returned from the

 promote command.
-You can test the methods and view the results in API Central UI or using a REST client.
+You can test the methods and view the results in AMPLIFY Central UI or using a REST client.

-To test the API methods in API Central UI, select API Proxies in the left navigation, click the appropriate API proxy in the list, and select the Test Methods tab.
+To test the API methods in AMPLIFY Central UI, select API Proxies in the left navigation bar, click the appropriate API proxy in the list, and select the Test Methods tab.

-You have learned how to authorize your DevOps service to use the API Central DevOps APIs by way of AMPLIFY CLI to manage your API proxies.
+You have learned how to authorize your DevOps service to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI to manage your API proxies.